20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 Shame is a relational wound.
 It was installed through ruptures in connection and it requires a relational antidote.
 This is the dimension most poorly understood in a culture that treats healing as a private interior project.

 In Part 2, I described standing before thirty strangers at the ISTA training in Nicaragua, exposed in every sense, and discovering that the room did not end.
 That experience taught me something no amount of solo ceremony or private therapy had: the nervous system cannot regulate itself out of shame alone.
 It needs another body offering the signal that the environment is safe enough to return to.
-Stephen Porges's research on co-regulation is the neurobiological basis for what I experienced in that room: one nervous system borrowing safety from another.
+Stephen Porges's research on co-regulation is the neurobiological basis for what I experienced in that room: one nervous system learning safety from another.
 The dorsal vagal collapse of shame, the shutdown I described in Part 1, cannot move to safety without it.

 The guide's role in ceremony and integration is not to fix or interpret.
 It is to remain present without looking away.
 To say with your body's calm presence: I see this.
 I am not leaving.
 This is also why the boundary clarity I described in Part 2 is not optional.
 When guides cross lines with vulnerable clients they do not only harm individuals.
 They destroy the specific relational condition that makes healing possible.

 A client I will call M. sat in silence through the first two sessions of an Integration Circle, watching, measuring the room's response when others named difficult things.
-In the third session she spoke, barely audible, and named something she had carried for fifteen years.
+In the third session she spoke, barely audibly, and named something she had carried for fifteen years.
 The room held it.
 One person said simply: I understand that.
 She did not speak again that session.
 But her body was different afterward, open rather than collapsed.
 She told me later that the room surviving what she had said changed something years of individual therapy had not reached.
 Daniel Siegel's concept of feeling felt, having your internal state recognized and received by another person, activates the same neural pathways as secure attachment in infancy.
-The collective nervous system did what one nervous system alone cannot.
+The collective nervous system did what one nervous system alone could not.

-...I kept waiting for someone to flinch.
+“...I kept waiting for someone to flinch.
 Nobody did.
-That changed everything.
+That changed everything.”

 THRESHOLD FIVE: FROM WOUND TO RESOURCE